johan-gorter/autopilot/README.md

     </main>

     <script src="https://unpkg.com/htmx.org@1.6.1"></script>
-    <script src="js/issue-list.js" type="module"></script>
+    <script src="js/issue-list.js"></script>
 </body>
 </html>
 ````

 Copilot chat already mentions the javascript file it expects (`js/issue-list.js`) so let's create that.
-Splitting up native javascript in multiple small files is easier when using es6 modules, so we add `type="module"` to the script tag.
+Splitting up native javascript in multiple small files is easier when using es6 modules, so we add `type="module"` to the last script tag.
 (We should probably have mentioned this in the `docs/client.md` document).
 Now let's see if we can add the javascript to the page.

 We start a new chat window, add the files `docs/client.md`, `specifications/pages/issue-list.md`, `docs/api/issue/get.yml` (in a `yaml` snippet) and the new `public/issue-list.html` and add the following prompt: